ricardodeazambuja/ricardodeazambuja.github.io/_posts/2017-01-29-easy-peasy_deep_learning.md

 After all our hard work, you should save your model.
 Keras models have methods for saving and loading a model.
 Everything is nicely explained on the [F.A.Q.](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model) and the simplest way is `model.save('my_model.h5')` to save and `model = load_model('my_model.h5')` to load everything (the architecture , the weights, the training configuration - loss, optimizer - and the state of the optimizer).

 And then I decided to fiddle with the parameters using the SDG optimizer.
 What did I do?
-I simply changed `nb_epoch=20` and, voilà, the accuracy went up to...
+I simply changed `nb_epoch=20` and, *voilà*, the accuracy went up to...
 97.74%!
 You can find the saved model [here](keras-adventures/Dogs_vs_Cats/my_97perc_acc.h5).
 But, gosh, why was it so good now?
 In order to try to understand what happened, we must go back to where we defined our neural network.
 For the first two layers, we added this argument: `init="uniform"`.
 Therefore, those layers had their weights randomly assigned ([uniform distribution](https://en.wikipedia.org/wiki/Uniform_distribution_(continuous))).
 A further reason could be [overfitting](https://en.wikipedia.org/wiki/Overfitting) because the number of epochs were reduced from 50 to 20.

 Ok, let's see what we have achieved so far: